-The Department of Mathematics PhD and MMS programs accept applications only for the Autumn semester of the upcoming academic year.
-The deadline for Regular applications is December 10.
-We will accept Standby applications through January 28.
+The Department of Mathematics PhD program accepts applications only for the Autumn Semester of the upcoming academic year.
+The deadline for Regular applications is December 5.
+We will accept Standby applications through January 26.
 However, due to the volume of applications we receive and the time limits we have on making fellowship funding decisions, Standby applicants are reviewed on a space-available basis only.
 Documents such as transcripts, test scores (GRE and TOEFL / IELTS), and letters of recommendation can arrive beyond the deadline.
 However, the graduate recruitment committee can only make decisions based upon complete applications.
-All documents are to be submitted electronically via the Graduate & Professional Admissions website.
-If you are interested in both the MMS and PhD programs, please submit a separate application for each program.
+All documents are to be submitted electronically via the Graduate & Professional Admissions system.

 The MAQRM (actuarial science) program accepts applications for both Autumn and Spring Semester admission.
-The international student application deadline for Spring Semester MAQRM admission is.
-The domestic student application deadline for Spring Semester MAQRM admission is The application deadlines for Autumn Semester MAQRM admission are the same as those for our other graduate programs.
+The international student application deadline for Spring Semester MAQRM admission is October 15.
+The domestic student application deadline for Spring Semester MAQRM admission is November 24.
+The application deadlines for Autumn Semester MAQRM admission are the same as those for our PhD program.

 There are university-wide minimum requirements which are non-negotiable:

 - 4-year Bachelor's degree from an accredited college or university.
 3-year undergraduate degrees are not generally recognized by Ohio State as meeting this requirement, though if a 4th year of Bachelor's or Master's level education has been undertaken, that should suffice.

 - Minimum Grade Point Average (GPA) in the 75th percentile of the grade scale for the last degree earned.
 For example: the GPA has to be at least 3.0 on a standard 4.0 grade scale.
 Minima for some international grading systems may be different (e.g., second class/upper division in class system) - please inquire.

 - International students must provide proof of English proficiency within the last two years with one of the following: